25 Best Colleges for a Bachelor's in Human Resources 2020

 |#16||Saint Paul (MN)||$22,275||$25,000||$46,900|

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Human Resources degree.
+Learn more about the top colleges for a Bachelor's in Human Resources degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 Benedictine University features a Bachelor of Business Administration (BBA) in Human Resource Management.
 Offered through the Goodwin College of Business, this is a 4 + 1 program, for students who wish to combine the BBA with a Master’s.